Diverse Designs of the Libraries

 It was designed by James.
 R. Rhind to a completely different pattern than his Baroque libraries built at the same time.

-The upper storey has 3 arched windows flanked by coupled Ionic columns.
 The ornate recessed entrance is topped by a group of statues portraying a mother reading to her children.

 Its current use remains as a branch library.